Innmind/OperatingSystem/documentation/use_cases/http.md

 All elements of a request/response call is built using objects to enforce correctness of the formatted messages.

+> [!NOTE]
-**Note**: since request and responses messages can be viewed either from a client or a server the model is abstracted in the standalone [`innmind/http` library](https://github.com/innmind/http).
+> since request and responses messages can be viewed either from a client or a server the model is abstracted in the standalone [`innmind/http` library](https://github.com/innmind/http).

 ## Resiliency in a distributed system